In this Section

 Dr. Maya E. Joseph joined William Paterson University in 2022 with more than two decades of nursing experience in critical care nursing.
 She earned her Ph.D. in Nursing Science from Rutgers College of Nursing, NJ.
 Dr. Joseph’s educational philosophy involves creating the most conducive learning environment for students in online and in-person classrooms.
 Dr. Joseph believes that students learn best when there is freedom of thought and open discussions in the class.
 Dr. Joseph considers adaptability as an asset to academia's evolving teaching and learning needs of multiple generations.
 She values including students in her research work and providing guidance and mentorship to them.

-Dr. Joseph was a Jonas Leadership Scholar (2018-2020) and is actively involved in the professional organization for Indian Nurses of America at local and national levels.
+Dr. Joseph is a National Academy of Practice (NAP) professional member (2025) and was a Jonas Leadership Scholar (2018-2020).
+Dr, Joseph is actively involved in the professional organization for Indian Nurses of America at local and national levels.
 She has held multiple leadership roles in the organization.
 Dr. Joseph also works as an administrator on duty at the University Hospital, Newark, New Jersey.

 Professional Interests

-Education and research among culturally diverse and minority population in the US
+Education and research among the South Asian population in the US

 Languages (other than English)